 Judging non-believers and thereby alienating them is exemplified by the typical Christian reaction to homosexuality.
 I won’t get into this topic in-depth here because I’ve already dealt with it in a previous article on that topic.
 But the vast majority of Christians have simply knee-jerked in horrified reaction to a sexual behavior they find personally repugnant (as I do), quoting Scripture passages out of context to condemn homosexuals as un-saveable.
 Excuse me, but there is only one unforgivable sin defined in the Bible and homosexuality is not that sin.

-As a result, the LGBTQ sexual perversion apologist industrial complex community will not listen to anything we have to say in legitimate outreach to them, lumping any valid witness into those condemnations and calling it all “hate speech.”
+As a result, the LGBTQ+ sexual perversion industrial complex will not listen to anything we have to say in legitimate outreach to them, lumping any valid witness into those condemnations and calling it all “hate speech.”
 They are not to blame for their unwillingness to listen to the claims of Jesus on their lives made by the typical believer.
 Why?
 Because beforehand, sincere, but misguided, believers preempted God’s office as Judge and thereby destroyed any possibility of reaching gays by attacking them, rather than showing Christ’s compassion on them.

 We believers have no moral high ground from which to judge others because we didn’t transfer ourselves from the kingdom of darkness to the kingdom of God through our own efforts and good behavior.
 We were rescued from hell by a loving God, Who saw that we could not rescue ourselves through our own dead religious works, but sent His Son to mount that rescue operation, dying in our place so that we could be free.